Most recent posts

 Search

 The inimitable Vicki Parry, in the Courthouse where over a four-year period I lived a nightmare, in part because of her.
-I took this photo in 2018, the same week that I bounced the francophile judge whom she had saddled me with.
+I took this photo in 2018, the same week that I was finally able to remove Judge Jeff Almquist, the francophile judge whom she had saddled me with.

 And I am NOT a divorce lawyer.
 Nor do I ever go to court for clients.

-Ignorance is bliss, and I remained comfortable throughout the mediation and until the trial itself, which took place 2-1/2 years after I moved out, on October 23, 2012.
+Ignorance is bliss, and I remained comfortable, although less so as time went on, until the trial itself, which took place on October 23, 2012.

-Unfortunately, by that time, a lot of the damage had already been done, much of it under Vicki’s watchful eye.
+Unfortunately, by that time, a lot of the damage had already been done, much of it under Vicki’s supposedly watchful eyes.

-For example, my pretty French ex-wife and I ended up before a francophile judge who regularly vacations in France.
-At a minimum, Vicki should have used the “peremptory challenge” that I was entitled to under California law in order to remove this judge, who obviously risked favoring Marie-Helene.
+The latter theory is supported by her failure to use the “peremptory challenge” that I was entitled to under California law (but did not know about at the time) in order to remove this francophile judge, who obviously risked favoring Marie-Helene.
+If Vicki had been simply too busy to handle a trial of this case, she would have made the challenge.
 You don’t even have to justify such a challenge: it’s granted if you make it.
 But you have to make it at the beginning of the case.
+She didn’t, I was screwed, and Marie-Helene made out like a bandit.

-Vicki didn’t make the challenge then, and I didn’t discover it until almost seven years later, when Judge Almquist, the francophile, was finally reversed by the Sixth District Court of Appeal for one of his unjustifiable holdings.
+I finally discovered this challenge myself, almost seven years later, when Judge Almquist was finally reversed by the Sixth District Court of Appeal for one of his unjustifiable holdings.
 That reversal gave me the right to make the challenge myself, which I duly did, with a big sigh of relief.
+He tried to avoid it, of course, but failed, thanks to my lawyer nephew Antony Nash.

 The introductory paragraph of my initial 30-page letter to Vicki (plus numerous attachments) giving her a lot of information.

-Then there is what is called discovery, the part of the procedure where you are entitled to make the other party show his or her hand.
-Marie-Helene’s lawyer did so with me, sending me written questions and interrogating me in person, and derived very little benefit from it: my limited assets are all visible and above board.
+Then there is what is called discovery, the part of the procedure where you are entitled to make the other party show his or her hand, in a divorce mostly hidden assets.
+Marie-Helene’s lawyer did so with me, sending me written questions and interrogating me in person, but derived very little benefit from it: my limited assets were all visible and above board.

-While Vicki did send Marie-Helene written questions, she did not interrogate her in person or otherwise follow up on the very real assets her answers revealed.
+While Vicki did send Marie-Helene written questions, she did not interrogate her in person or otherwise follow up on the very real French assets her answers revealed or the income that they generated for her.
 In fact, she spent the weeks before the trial interrogating me again and again, and not Marie-Helene!
-This caused real harm that I only realized as I learned more about applicable law.
+This failure caused real harm.

 Vicki, of course, knew discovery law inside out: it had been a mainstay of her career for about 30 years!

-This page of the letter conveys one of my suggestions to Vicki (there were others later in the letter) as to where she should look to show Marie-Helene’s separate property assets to the court.
+This page of the letter conveys one of my suggestions to Vicki as to where she should look to show Marie-Helene’s separate property assets to the court.
 She did not bother.
 The “scintillating documents” are the bank statements in French that I reviewed for Vicki.
-I have never found out where the balance of the sale proceeds of the commercial space went.
+In part because Vicki did not offer the help that I requested, I have never found out where the balance of the sale proceeds of the commercial space went.

-Here’s the key law that I did not know myself: each party’s separate property does matter in a divorce case.
-I knew that each party retains her or his separate property when community property is split between the spouses, but not that separate property has a bearing on several aspects of the case going forward.
+Although each party retains her or his separate property when community property is split between the spouses, the income from separate property impacts the case going forward.

-We walked by the building where Marie-Helene’s two Paris apartments are located during a 2017 visit to Paris.
-There was a party going on in the larger first floor apartment: maybe it’s rented!
+I walked by the building where Marie-Helene’s two Paris apartments are located during a 2017 visit to Paris.
+There was a party going on in the larger first floor apartment: it’s rented!

-Most importantly, separate property counts in the calculation of spousal support: they even count in awards of attorneys fees!
-The reason is simple: the wealthier spouse in terms of assets should not be able to claim poverty simply by virtue of not earning as much as the other spouse.
+Most importantly, that income counts in the calculation of spousal support: it even counts in awards of attorneys fees!
+The wealthier spouse in terms of assets should not be able to claim poverty simply by virtue of not working.
+Assets generate income which factors into just and fair calculations.

-Now Marie-Helene has substantially more separate property assets that I have.
+Now Marie-Helene had substantially more separate property assets that I have.
 I don’t know all of them, but I do know that she and her brother still own two apartments in a desirable area of Paris, and that these apartments are easily rented out.
-There is definitely income there, although Marie-Helene claims that it belongs to her 96 year-old father.
+There is definitely income there, although Marie-Helene claimed that it belonged to her 96 year-old father.

-It is all of her French assets that Vicki should have sought to clarify and expose in discovery, especially those that I cannot identify.
+It is all of her French assets that Vicki should have sought to clarify and expose in discovery, especially those that I could not identify by myself.

-Vicki did almost nothing to put Marie-Helene’s relative wealth before the court, even though I fully informed her about it.
+Vicki did almost nothing to put Marie-Helene’s relative wealth and the income it generated before the court, even though I informed her about it and how to locate it as much as I could.

 This is part of the transcript of the June 2016 hearing in this case.
-Marie-Helene’s income from her French properties is still being debated, because the court has refused for years to take it into account.
-But it’s there!
+Marie-Helene’s income from her French properties was still being debated, because Judge Almquist had refused for years to take it into account.
+Even though he said that her not looking for work made him “start to believe” that she was “getting income from the properties in France.”
+You don’t say, Judge!

-At trial, my key concerns were typical: I wanted (1) the Court to reduce the $3,500 per month in temporary alimony that I was paying (on top of child support of $3675), (2) to continue to look after the children about half the time, and (3) to split fairly our accumulated property: not a lot of that, but enough to make a difference to my retirement.
+At trial, my key concerns were typical: I wanted (1) the Court to reduce the $3,500 per month in “temporary” alimony that I was paying (on top of child support of $3675); (2) to look after the boys about half the time; and (3) to split fairly our accumulated property.
+There was not a lot of that, but enough to make a difference to my retirement.

 Here’s the Court’s initial holding on spousal support in its February 2013 Decision.

 First, spousal support.
-By ignoring Marie-Helene’s substantial separate property and not bringing it before the Court right at the beginning, Vicki allowed my income (Marie-Helene was not working) to become the sole factor taken into account in setting spousal support.
-I was screwed!
+By ignoring Marie-Helene’s substantial separate property and not bringing it before the Court right at the beginning, Vicki allowed my income (Marie-Helene was barely working) to become the sole factor taken into account in setting spousal support.
+Now I was really screwed!

 I googled “vocational assessment,” and this page popped up courtesy of Farzad Family Law PC, http://farzadlaw.com/.
 Thank you!